-Students who do not yet have the academic skill level and independent learning attributes required for Bachelor level study should be approved for the Tertiary Preparation Pathway.
+Students who do not yet have the academic skill level and independent learning attributes required for Bachelor level study should be approved for the Tertiary Preparation Pathway or a pathway diploma.

 You can request additional marketing material or request a USC representative come and speak at your school by contacting email@example.com.

 Schools are encouraged to adopt a process which fits with their academic and career programs.
-USC are not prescriptive in how this assessment process is managed within schools.
-Refer to the guidelines for schools for suggestions to assist with setting up in-house administrative processes to determine student’s suitability.
+USC is not prescriptive in how this assessment process is managed within schools.
+Refer to the Guidelines for Schools for suggestions to assist with setting up in-house administrative processes to determine students' suitability.

 We do ask Principals to ensure all applicants approved for a USC program have undergone a thorough assessment and meet the prerequisite requirements.
-Refer again to the guidelines for schools for details and eligibility and criterion.
+Refer again to the Guidelines for Schools (under 'Assessment process' above) for details and eligibility and criterion.

 No, there is no quota.

 No, this is only required for new schools that choose to register to participate in the scheme.

 However, if your staffing changes please let us know who your new Early Offer Guarantee Coordinator is by emailing firstname.lastname@example.org.